OutSystems/docs-odc/src/eap/building-apps/workflows/workflows-in-odc.md

 * Import and export workflows to share within your organization and with external partners.

+* Switch between the default summary view for comprehensive understanding of workflows and the iconified view for a high-level structure.
+In the summary view, for each node in the workflow you are provided detailed information such as events triggered, conditions configured and service actions invoked.
+The iconified view displays only the icon of each node.

 Here's a video providing a concise overview of workflows.

 <iframe src="https://player.vimeo.com/video/1027587143" width="750" height="422" frameborder="0" allow="autoplay; fullscreen" allowfullscreen="">This video provides a concise overview of ODC workflows</iframe>